Sorbonne Chapel: History

-In 1257, Robert de Sorbon, the chaplain and confessor of King Louis IX of France, persuaded the King to open a college of theology in Paris.
-The new college became a major European center for European theological studies, and an active participant in the battle against Protestantism in the 16th century and against Jansenism in the 18th century.
+In 1257, Robert de Sorbon, the chaplain and confessor of Louis IX of France, persuaded the king to establish a college of theology in Paris.
+The new college became a major European centre of theological studies, and an active participant in the battle against Protestantism in the 16th century and against Jansenism in the 18th century.

-By the 17th century, the buildings of the early Sorbonne college were in dismal condition.
-Cardinal Richelieu, the proviseur of the Sorbonne and a minister of state of King Louis XIV, persuaded the King to rebuild the college.
-The previous chapel was demolished; the outline of its previous location is now marked on the tiles of the Courtyard of Honor.
+By the 17th century, the buildings of the medieval College of Sorbonne were in poor condition.
+Cardinal Richelieu, its proviseur and a minister of state under Louis XIII, secured royal support to rebuild the college.
+The previous chapel was demolished; the outline of its location is now marked on the tiles of the court of honour.
 Construction of the new chapel began in 1627.